 Malaysia Bourse May Give Up Support At 1,600 Points

-(RTTNews) - The Malaysia stock market has ticked lower in two straight sessions, slipping almost 5 points or 0.3 percent along the way.
-The Kuala Lumpur Composite Index now sits just above the 1,610-point plateau and it may extend its losses again on Tuesday.
+(RTTNews) - The Malaysia stock market has ticked lower in five straight sessions, slipping more than 15 points or 1 percent along the way.
+The Kuala Lumpur Composite Index now sits just above the 1,600-point plateau and it's looking at another weak lead for Friday's trade.

-The global forecast for the Asian markets is soft on weakness from the technology stocks and ahead of key U.S. inflation data later in the week.
-The European markets were mixed and the U.S. bourses were down and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is soft, with oil and technology shares likely to lead the way lower.
+The European markets were mixed and flat and the U.S. bourses were down and the Asian markets figure to split the difference.

-The KLCI finished slightly lower again on Monday following weakness from the industrial sector and mixed performances from the financials, plantations and telecoms.
+The KLCI finished barely lower on Thursday following mixed performances from the financial shares, telecoms and plantation stocks.

-Among the actives, Celcomdigi shed 0.54 percent, while CIMB Group perked 0.12 percent, Genting gained 0.55 percent, Genting Malaysia jumped 1.42 percent, IHH Healthcare improved 1.37 percent, IOI Corporation rose 0.51 percent, Kuala Lumpur Kepong stumbled 1.65 percent, Maxis added 0.86 percent, Maybank sank 0.59 percent, MISC fell 0.27 percent, MRDIY tumbled 1.59 percent, Nestle Malaysia increased 0.42 percent, Petronas Chemicals retreated 1.43 percent, PPB Group lost 0.31 percent, Press Metal dropped 0.60 percent, Public Bank slumped 0.87 percent, QL Resources climbed 1.03 percent, RHB Bank collected 0.92 percent, Sime Darby declined 1.25 percent, SD Guthrie advanced 1.00 percent, Sunway skidded 0.62 percent, Telekom Malaysia gathered 0.30 percent, Tenaga Nasional rallied 2.22 percent, YTL Corporation plummeted 4.00 percent, YTL Power plunged 2.41 percent and Axiata was unchanged.
+Among the actives, Axiata lost 0.42 percent, while Celcomdigi tumbled 1.92 percent, CIMB Group gathered 0.25 percent, Genting Malaysia sank 0.47 percent, IHH Healthcare perked 0.14 percent, Kuala Lumpur Kepong eased 0.09 percent, Maxis added 0.85 percent, Maybank collected 0.20 percent, MRDIY rose 0.55 percent, Petronas Dagangan surged 2.19 percent, PPB Group dropped 0.78 percent, Press Metal increased 0.41 percent, Public Bank slumped 0.87 percent, QL Resources gained 0.64 percent, RHB Bank shed 0.46 percent, Sime Darby advanced 0.86 percent, SD Guthrie climbed 1.01 percent, Sunway soared 2.00 percent, Telekom Malaysia rallied 1.53 percent, Tenaga Nasional retreated 1.45 percent, YTL Power spiked 1.66 percent and Genting, Nestle Malaysia, YTL Corporation, IOI Corporation, Petronas Chemicals and MISC were unchanged.

-The lead from Wall Street is negative as the major averages opened mixed on Monday but quickly fell into the red and stayed that way for the balance of the session.
+The lead from Wall Street is negative as the major averages opened mixed on Thursday but quickly headed south and remained in the red for the balance of day, ending near session lows.

-A slump by shares of Nvidia (NVDA) weighed on the markets, with the AI darling tumbling by 2.6 percent amid news a Chinese regulator has launched an investigation into whether the chipmaker violated antimonopoly laws.

-The weakness on Wall Street also came as traders looked ahead to the release of closely watched U.S. inflation data later in the week.
+The weakness on Wall Street came as traders looked to cash in on the strong performance seen on Wednesday, when the tech-heavy NASDAQ closed above 20,000 for the first time ever.

+Some negative sentiment was also generated in reaction to a Labor Department report showing producer prices in the U.S. increased by more than expected in the month of November.

-While the Federal Reserve is widely expected to lower rates by another 25 basis points next week, there is some uncertainty about whether the central bank will continue cutting rates next year.
+While the Federal Reserve is still widely expected to lower interest rates next week, the data has raised some concerns about how quickly the central bank will cut rates early next year.

-Oil prices climbed higher on geopolitical tensions and optimism that the Chinese central bank will loosen its monetary policy to boost economic growth.
-West Texas Intermediate Crude oil futures for January closed up $1.17 or 1.74 percent at $68.37 a barrel.
+Oil futures closed lower Thursday after three days of gains after the International Energy Agency's forecast that the oil market will see excess supply next year.
+West Texas Intermediate Crude oil futures for January fell $0.27 or 0.4 percent at $70.02 a barrel.

-Closer to home, Malaysia will see October numbers for industrial production later today; in September, production was up 2.3 percent on year.
+Mut zum Risiko – BX Morningcall mit Dr. Ralf Seiz & François Bloch

+🔔🔔🔔Im heutigen BX Morningcall Spezial gibt Dr. Ralf Seiz, CEO und Gründer der Finreon AG, spannende Einblicke in innovative Anlagelösungen.
+Als Spin-off der Universität St. Gallen bietet Finreon Strategien an, die Diversifikation und Risikomanagement vereinen – unter anderem durch die systematische Reduktion von Aktienkonzentrationen und die Nutzung von Volatilitätsprämien.

 Inside Trading & Investment